 CUMASTRN: Master routine for convection scheme.
+Also performs the convective closure and with Cy32r3 computes the momentum in the convective draughts.

 CUININ: Initializes variables for convection scheme (including vertical interpolation to the half model levels).

 CUBASEN: First Guess updraught.
 Calculates condensation level, and sets updraught base variables and first guess cloud type.